eryajf/awesome-stars-eryajf/README.md

 *   [docker/compose](https://github.com/docker/compose) - Define and run multi-container applications with Docker

-*   [astaxie/build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang

 ## Python

 *   [pengzhile/pandora](https://github.com/pengzhile/pandora) - 潘多拉，一个让你呼吸顺畅的ChatGPT。Pandora, a ChatGPT that helps you breathe smoothly.